 On behalf of the Board, I would like to take this opportunity to express our appreciation to all our shareholders, customers, bankers, business associates and suppliers for their continuing support.
-I would also like to thank the management and staff for their continued commitment and hard work.

-I would also like to thank my fellow Directors for their guidance and advice.
+I would also like to thank the management and staff for their hard work and commitment and my fellow members of the Board of Directors for their guidance and support.

-Koh Boon Hwee Chairman April 2012
+Koh Boon Hwee Chairman April 2013